Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document:parse

 Parses the Trading Networks document content part associated with the given part name, or the default part if not provided, using the parsing schema configured on the associated document type.

 #### Inputs:

 * `$bizdoc` is the Trading Networks document whose content is to be parsed.
 Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
 If the specified bizdoc does not exist, an exception will be thrown.
 * `$part` is an optional content part name to be parsed.
 If not specified, the default content part (xmldata for XML, ffdata for Flat Files) will be parsed.
 If the specified content part name does not exist, an exception will be thrown.
 * `$encoding` is an optional character set to use when decoding the content part data.
 If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that [UTF-8].
 * `$validate?` is an optional boolean flag which when `true` will validate the parsed content against the given `$schema`, and throw an exception if the content is invalid.
 Defaults to `false`.

 #### Outputs:

 * `$document` is the parsed content part in an `IData` document representation.
 * `$content.type` is the MIME media type that describes the format of the parsed content.
 * `$namespace` is the list of XML namespace prefixes and URIs declared on the associated document type and used when parsing the content.
 * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files) declared on the associated document type.
 * `$schema.type` is an optional output that specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
-  * Flat File
+  * `Flat File`
-  * XML
+  * `XML`

 ---

 ### tundra.tn.document:relate

-Relates two Trading Networks documents (bizdocs) together.
+Relates two Trading Networks documents (BizDocEnvelope) together.

 Use this service in preference to `WmTN/wm.tn.doc:relateDocuments`, as this service does not throw an exception if the relationship already exists, and this service also logs the creation of the relationship on the target bizdoc.

 #### Inputs:

 * `$bizdoc.source` is the source Trading Networks document in the relationship.
-Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+Only the `InternalID` is required, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
 * `$bizdoc.target` is the target Trading Networks document in the relationship.
-Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+Only the `InternalID` is required, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
 * `$relationship` is an optional string describing the relationship between the source and target bizdocs.
-If not specified, defaults to 'Unknown'.
+Defaults to `Unknown`.

 ---